Artwork by Markaworks.

 You can’t talk about online marketing these days without looking at the impact social media has on business.
 In a constantly connected world, it’s essential for businesses to engage regularly on social media platforms like Twitter and Instagram.
 By setting goals for social media engagement, you can create compelling content for your channels.
 There are a number of strategies to improve your digital word of mouth with social media marketing, from what you create to what influencers you partner with.
-Make sure to place emphasis on your post times to maximise audience engagement.
-Adobe Photoshop is perfect for creating social media graphics and invites or look to Adobe Express for help creating Facebook ads, Twitter header photos and more.
+Make sure to place emphasis on your post times to maximize audience engagement.
+Adobe Photoshop is perfect for creating social media graphics and invites, or look to Adobe Express for help creating Facebook ads, Twitter header photos, and more.

 Amplify your marketing efforts with video.

 It’s a streaming world out there and that means video isn’t simply a flashy digital marketing asset, it’s an effective sales tool.
 Consumers love video and the numbers back up its value: 72% prefer to learn about a product or service via video and 64% of consumers make a purchase after viewing a branded video on social.
 From webinars you host on your site to short social clips, you can use Adobe Premiere Rush to easily create videos for your company on your desktop or mobile device.
 You don’t even need to capture your own footage.
 With Adobe Stock you can license videos to use for any marketing project.